Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Introduction

 \section{Introduction}

-Consider the simple task of carrying a cup of coffee.
-Forces arise from the physical interaction between the liquid, the cup, and the human hand.
-To ensure stable interaction with the cup and external perturbations, humans modulate their limb impedance, i.e., stiffness, damping, inertia) by co-activation of agonist and antagonist muscles, in order to make the physical interaction with the environment (i.e. the cup of coffee, plus unexpected perturbations) stable.
-Modulation of the impedance properties of the robot (i.e., the prosthesis) is thus a crucial aspect in prosthesis control given that the user with prosthetic limbs physically interacts with the environment.
-However, none of the commercially available upper-limb prostheses allow the user to modulate impedance properties because it is challenging to accurately decode human motor intent from low bandwidth surface electromyography (sEMG) signals ~\citep{hahne2017user}, and the high redundancy of human motor control.
-In fact, there is a non-unique mapping from sEMG signals to target joint kinematics since the same action can be performed at different levels of muscles contraction (i.e., impedance).
+Consider a human carrying a cup of coffee; forces arise from the interaction between the liquid, the cup, and the human hand.
+To ensure stable interaction with the cup and external perturbations, humans modulate their limb impedance, i.e., stiffness, damping, and inertia, by co-activating agonist and antagonist muscles \cite{hogan1984adaptive}.
+Modulation of the impedance properties of the robot (i.e., the prosthesis) is thus a crucial aspect in prostheses control given that the user with prosthetic limbs physically interacts with the environment.
+However, none of the commercially available upper-limb prostheses allow the user to modulate impedance properties because it is challenging to accurately decode human motor intent from low-bandwidth surface electromyography (sEMG) signals~\cite{hahne2017user}, and due to the high redundancy of the human motor control.
+In fact, the mapping from sEMG signals to target joint kinematics is not unique since the same action can be performed at different levels of contraction of muscles.

-Data-driven methods are the state of the art in prosthesis control of commercially available devices~\citep{regress2,jiang2013accurate}.
-These methods map sEMG signals to control commands (i.e., kinematics) in an offline training phase.
-Although effective for simple movement in controlled experimental settings, these methods do not explicitly represent or use information about the human joint impedance in the controllers.
-As a result, performance deteriorates in practical settings where factors such as the physical interactions with the environment cause the sEMG features to change drastically from those observed during training, requiring the user to continuously adapt the muscle contractions (EMG signals) to control the prosthesis.
-Moreover, the representation of human motion intent only in terms of kinematics makes it difficult for designers and users to understand the prosthesis' operation.
+Data-driven methods, which are the state of the art in prosthesis control of commercially available devices, map sEMG signals to control commands (i.e., kinematics) in an offline training phase~\cite{regress2,jiang2013accurate}.
+Since they do not explicitly represent or use information about the human joint impedance in the controllers, performance deteriorates in practical settings when physical interactions with the environment cause sEMG signals to vary from those observed during training.
+Moreover, representing human motor intent only in terms of kinematics makes it difficult to understand the prosthesis' operation.
 Researchers who seek to achieve simultaneous control of joint position and stiffness typically use muscle-tendon models to decode the human motor intent, and then tune the stiffness extracted from the trained muscle-tendon units (MTUs) in a calibration phase to satisfy the controller's stability constraints~\cite{capsi2020exploring,hocaoglu2022semg,karavas2015tele,niu2021neuromorphic,osu2002short}.
 This approach creates a mismatch between the MTUs' dynamics and those of the robot, affecting the user's ability to control the prosthesis and limiting the control method's transparency.